floklimm/scPPIN/README.md

 ## Tutorial

 The usage is demonstrated for two examples in *tutorial_scPPIN.R*.
-In these tutorials the steps 1 to 3 (preprocessing, cluster identification, and computation of differentially expressed genes) replaced by a loading of pre-computed p-values.
+In these tutorials the steps 1 to 3 (preprocessing, cell cluster identification, and computation of differentially expressed genes) are replaced by a loading of pre-computed p-values.

 The tutorial also demonstrates the usage of `qgraph` for a nicer plotting of the functional modules and some helper functions (e.g., `fitBUM`)

+The function `functionalModuleH1H3_missingData` allows the computation of functional modules while keeping proteins without gene-expression information.

 ## License
 This project is licensed under the AGPL - see the [LICENSE](https://github.com/floklimm/scPPIN/blob/master/LICENSE) file for details.